Blog – Posted on Monday, Apr 27

 When you purchase a book on Amazon, you can choose to deliver it to your Kindle Cloud Reader, visible right under the “Buy now with 1-Click” button.
 However, this isn’t mandatory!
 Any book bought through the Kindle Store will automatically be added to your Kindle Cloud Reader’s library, so you don’t need to take any specific actions to include it.

 If you don’t have any Kindle books yet, Amazon helpfully provides a link to the Kindle Store on the right of the Kindle Cloud Reader.
-Navigate to the store and buy a book in order to start reading in the Kindle Cloud Reader.
+Navigate to the store and buy a book in order to start reading.

 5. Deleting Kindle books on the Kindle Cloud Reader